LessThanThreeLabs/agles/ci/documentation/source/index.rst

 Change Verification and Testing Environment Configuration (koality.yml)
 =======================================================================
 To use Koality, you'll need to create a koality.yml (or .koality.yml) in the root of your repository.
-The koality.yml file is responsible for the configuration and the execution of scripts that run on your verification machines in the cloud and we look for this file in order to provision your cloud testing machines.
-We allow you to run arbitrary shell scripts within the koality.yml file, which means that this file can be as simple or as powerful as you need.
+The koality.yml file is syntactic sugar around shell script that allows you to easily configure your verification machines in the cloud and recreate your production/testing environment.
+The syntax of the koality.yml file is simple enough to be easily understood, but if necessary, is powerful enough to run arbitrary scripts for configuration.

 Writing a koality.yml
 ---------------------